defc0n1/mail-surveyor/README.md

 Roadmap to 1.0 is as follows:

 1. improve participant experience
-  * when coming back to survey, load previously input fields
   * custom settings for everything displayed on survey (greeting, mail request, save button)
 2. limit users creation in some way - when I'll deploy it on my server, I don't want the whole internet using it!
 3. add a nice forms editor, raw HTML in a textarea gets old very quickly...